 The Ultimate Guide to Coronado’s I-Bar: What to Know Before You Go

 The I-Bar in Coronado, CA, holds a unique place in the hearts of those who’ve walked through its doors.
-Known officially as the Officers’ Club at Naval Air Station North Island, the I-Bar is more than just a spot for a cold beer; it’s a living museum of naval aviation history, a sanctuary for military personnel, and a gathering spot where tales of camaraderie fill the air.
-The I-Bar stands out for its rich history, its dedication to service members, and its iconic status within the military community, and let’s not forget its appearance in a certain movie.
+Known officially as the Officers’ Club at Naval Air Station North Island, the I-Bar is more than just a spot for a cold beer; it’s a living museum of naval aviation history, a sanctuary for military personnel, and a gathering spot where tales of camaraderie fill the air (ahem, no pun intended).
+The I-Bar stands out for its rich history, dedication to service members, and iconic status within the military community.
+And let’s not forget its appearance in a certain Top Gun movie.

 The History of I-Bar

-Over the years, it has witnessed countless reunions, celebrations, and informal debriefs.
+Over the years, the bar has witnessed countless reunions, celebrations, and informal debriefs.
 The walls of the I-Bar are adorned with patches, plaques, and photographs that tell the story of naval aviation, from its infancy to modern-day operations.
 Each piece of memorabilia has been donated by service members who’ve passed through, making the I-Bar a patchwork of personal and collective histories.
+Just don’t expect anything fancy.
+The outside looks like any other hole in the wall.

 What to Expect